aerobatic/markdown-content/blog/2014/07/19/Securing an HTML5 Salesforce Connected App.md

 2. [User-agent flow](https://www.salesforce.com/us/developer/docs/api_rest/Content/intro_understanding_user_agent_oauth_flow.htm), used by applications that cannot securely store the consumer secret.
 3. [Username-password flow](https://www.salesforce.com/us/developer/docs/api_rest/Content/intro_understanding_username_password_oauth_flow.htm), where the application has direct access to user credentials.

-The third option requires the user to enter their credentials in your own app;
-defeating the point of OAuth which is to get out of the password business entirely.
+The third option requires the user to enter their credentials in your own app, defeating the point of OAuth which is to get out of the password business entirely.
 The other two options are viable, both with their own pros and cons as we'll see.

 ### User-Agent Flow